modernish/modernish/README.md

 #### `use sys/base/seq` ####
 A cross-platform implementation of `seq` that is more powerful and versatile than native GNU and BSD `seq`(1) implementations.
-The core is written in `bc`, the POSIX arbitrary-presision calculator language.
+The core is written in `bc`, the POSIX arbitrary-precision calculator language.
 That means this `seq` inherits the capacity to handle numbers with a precision and size only limited by computer memory, as well as the ability to handle input numbers in any base from 1 to 16 and produce output in any base 1 and up.